To successfully function in our online environment, students must possess basic computer skills such as:

 Workload and Time Commitment

 Boston University’s Genealogical Research Programs are designed for the adult learner.
-There are five modules (or subject matters), and each module will open and close so that you progress as a cohort through the material on a schedule.
+There are four modules (or subject matters), and each module will open and close so that you progress as a cohort through the material on a schedule.
 Each module requires a minimum of 3 hours per day while you are in the program.
 During this time you will be reading course content, reading outside assignments, responding to online discussion questions, and completing written assignments.
 Classes are limited in enrollment with one instructor and 2-3 facilitators per module.

 Consistent attendance, even in an online format, is key.
 Each week students will be provided with some form of learning assessment (quizzes, papers, tests, discussions, etc.) on the course content.
 These assessments must be completed on or before the last day of that module; there are no exceptions.
 Modules close according to a schedule and cannot be extended; after that period students will no longer have access to that module.
 Vacation and other planned events, as well as unplanned events/circumstances, do not excuse students from their coursework; students must complete all work in each module while that module is open.
 Modules cannot be retaken and/or extended for any reason.
 We recommend that students print the module content at the beginning of each module for future reference.